DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 🔑

-How to approach part 4: Read all questions first, then the text.
-Keywords from the questions (opening hours, free, extend) help you quickly find the right section.
-The wrong answer options always contain information from the text – but for another question.
+Here’s how to approach Part 4: Read all the questions first, then the text.
+Keywords from the questions (opening time, free, extend) help you quickly find the right section.
+The wrong answer options always contain information from the text – but for a different question.
 Read carefully!

 How to improve your reading comprehension daily

-The reading section in the exam is only a check of what you already can do.
-To do well, train regularly – not only with practice tasks but also in real everyday situations.
+The reading part in the exam is just a check of what you already can do.
+To perform well, train regularly – not only with practice tasks but also in real everyday situations.

 Tip 01